Xilinx/dfx-mgr/README.md

 * On Versal it is read from the PL PDI metaheader at package-discovery time.
 * On other platforms it is taken from the `uid` field in shell.json/accel.json.
 * It shows `N/A` when no UUID is available (e.g. RPU firmware or user-managed loads).

+**Parent UUID** (the "Parent"/"UUID" column, visible in full view with -all flag) shows each design's parent UUID:
+* For a DFX accelerator it is the UID of its parent shell (the "Pid" column reports `id_ok` when it matches the base).
+* On Versal it is read from the PDI metaheader; on other platforms from the `pid` field in accel.json.

+> **Note:** For DFX designs, an accelerator's Parent UUID corresponds to the
+> base shell UUID, not directly to the boot.pdi PL UUID.
+The base shell's PUID
+> matches the boot.pdi PL UUID.
+Because only the accelerator is shown in the
+> listing, the Parent UUID does not represent the complete
+> accelerator -> base -> boot.pdi relationship.

 **boot.pdi PL UUID** (header line, shown in both views) reports the UUID of the PL image in the boot PDI:
 * It is queried from the platform firmware (PLM) once at daemon startup, before any accelerator is loaded.